zzhdbw/Orpheus-TTS/README.md

 #### One-click deployment on Baseten

-Baseten is our [preferred inference partner](#todo) for Orpheus.
+Baseten is our [preferred inference partner](https://www.baseten.co/blog/canopy-labs-selects-baseten-as-preferred-inference-provider-for-orpheus-tts-model) for Orpheus.
 Get a dedicated deployment with real-time streaming on production-grade infrastructure [in one click on Baseten](https://www.baseten.co/library/orpheus-tts/).

-#### Simple setup on colab
+#### Simple setup on Colab

 We offer a standardised prompt format across languages, and these notebooks illustrate how to use our models in English.